On a dreary day, the morning of the 7th light of Hanukkah, during a very dark year—the light was rekindled in our hearts.

 Below is an abridged version of the letter we received afterward:

-“I would like to express my appreciation and gratitude on behalf of the representative organization and its members, to Vision for Israel, headed by Batya and Barry Segal, for your contribution to the success of the Bar and Bat Mitzvah 2020 event for children affected by acts of hostilities.
+“I would like to express my appreciation and gratitude on behalf of the representative organisation and its members, to Vision for Israel, headed by Batya and Barry Segal, for your contribution to the success of the Bar and Bat Mitzvah 2020 event for children affected by acts of hostilities.

 At the Bar and Bat Mitzvah event, 48 orphaned children, bereaved siblings, disabled children, and children of disabled parents, who were hit by missiles and Qassam rockets in the Gaza surroundings and southern Israel.
 Children who have lost their families, parents, and siblings in the various deadly attacks have participated in this celebration with us.